d12frosted/elpa-mirror/stable-melpa/ac-emoji-readme.txt

+;;; Commentary:

-auto-complete source of Emoji.
-It is useful for writing markdown or commit message which are uploaded to github.com
+;; auto-complete source of Emoji.
+It is useful for writing markdown or ;; commit message which are uploaded to github.com